MighTy-Weaver/mighty-weaver.github.io/_pages/about.md

 and Mathematics from the same institution in 2022, and I'm now funded by the [HKPFS](https://fytgs.hkust.edu.hk/scholarships/hong-kong-phd-fellowship-scheme) award.

+<small>I am typically open to supervising highly motivated and academically strong undergraduate students at HKUST who are interested in NLP.
+If you would like to collaborate with me, please feel free to send me an email with your CV and unofficial transcript.
+My email can be found at the left.</small>

 This webpage is last updated on **2023/6/20**.

 ## Research Interest